-A celebration of Peter’s life will be held on Sunday, October 16th at The Carlu.
-Additional details will be shared on Peter’s memorial website when they are finalized.
+A celebration of Peter’s life will be held on Sunday, October 16 at The Carlu—see below for details.
 In lieu of flowers, Peter’s family gratefully requests that donations be directed to the JDRF $100M Campaign to Accelerate or to the Leacock Foundation Literacy and Leadership Program.
 Those wishing to share their condolences, memories and thoughts are encouraged to do so through Peter’s memorial website.

 Celebration of Life for Peter Oliver

 Date: Sunday, October 16, 2022